AaronGorbaty/AaronGorbaty/README.md

 ## Currently ##

-I'm working on Automation and Orchestration team at OshKosh Corporation building out integrations to automate blue team processes for the Incident Response Team.
+I'm working on the Automation and Orchestration team at OshKosh Corporation building out integrations to automate blue team processes for the Incident Response Team.